Funtasm/Portfolio/README.md

 tasked with ensuring the device's analog microphone signal be filtered into a readable digital signal for the BASYS3 board.

 SocketPython - The default socket example in python with added comments and the ability to request time from the server side by the client side.

+DataStructuresProject1 - An abstract syntax tree that parses and evaluates boolean expressions.